What you will learn in this post:

 Marijuana tests have been improved to the point that no substance will be mistaken for cannabis.
-If you hear rumors circulating about Motrin or Advil causing false-positive cannabis results, this used to happen, but testing has advanced enough that this is no longer a risk.
+There are myths that Motrin or Advil causes false-positive cannabis results.
+This used to happen, but testing has advanced, so it is no longer a risk.

 - Urine tests can show cannabis use from a few days to several weeks.

 - Hair follicle drug tests can show consumption one week after use for up to 90 days.

 - Blood tests can show cannabis use for between a few days to several weeks.

 - Saliva tests have the shortest current detection window, from 24 hours to a week.

 - Breathalizers may be able to cut that detection time to 3 or 4 hours, but accurate results remain unproven.

 The safest and most effective way to pass a drug test for marijuana will always be abstinence and natural cleansing of the body.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.